Drunk driving in the United States: International comparisons

 In countries such as the United Kingdom and Australia drunk driving and deaths caused by drunk driving are considerably lower than in the United States.
 Drunk driving deaths in the UK (population 61 million, 31 million cars) were 380 in 2010 (21% of all fatal crashes).
 In California (population 36 million, 32 million cars) there were 950 deaths from traffic crashes involving drivers with a Blood Alcohol Content (BAC) of 0.08 or greater) in 2009 (31% of all fatal collisions).
 Alcohol consumption per capita in the UK and Australia is higher than in the United States and the legal age for drinking lower.

 Research in the United Kingdom has shown that the danger group for drunk driving is young men in their early 20s rather than teenagers.
 It is not uncommon for police forces in Australia to randomly stop motorists, typically at a checkpoint, and submit them to a random breath test.
-This test involves speaking or blowing into a hand held breathalyzer to give a reading, if this is over the legal limit, the driver will be arrested, and required to perform a test on another breathalyzer, which can be used for a conviction.
-Refusing a roadside or evidential test is an offense, and is subject to the same penalty as high range drunk driving.
-This detection method is not employed in the UK, and it is not an offence in England, Wales or Australia for a fully licensed driver to drive with a BAC of less than 0.08% (Australia and Scotland have limits of 0.05%), however in Australia this detection, even if under the legal limit, may still result in a penalty if there is an open container of alcohol in the vehicle.
-In Australia it is an offence for any learner or probationary driver to drive with a BAC above 0.00%.
+This test involves speaking or blowing into a hand-held breathalyzer to give a reading; if this is over the legal limit, the driver will be arrested, and required to perform a test on another breathalyzer, which can be used for a conviction.
+Refusing a roadside or evidential test is an offense, and is subject to the same penalty as high-range drunk driving.
+This detection method is not employed in the UK, and it is not an offence in England, Wales or Australia for a fully licensed driver to drive with a BAC of less than 0.08% (Australia and Scotland have limits of 0.05%), however, in Australia this detection, even if under the legal limit, may still result in a penalty if there is an open container of alcohol in the vehicle.
+In Australia, it is an offence for any learner or probationary driver to drive with a BAC above 0.00%.
 In addition, anyone instructing or supervising a learner driver must have a BAC of under 0.05%.

 Unlike the United States, these countries do not see restricting access to alcohol as having any useful role to play in reducing drunk driving.
-Their experience is that random breath tests, severe penalties, including potential imprisonment for a first offense (in UK), combined with blanket public service broadcasting are a more effective strategy.
+Their experience is that random breath tests, severe penalties, including potential imprisonment for a first offense (in the UK) -- combined with blanket public service broadcasting—are a more effective strategy.

-Also, Australian and British law do not recognize the crime of DUI manslaughter, and sentences for causing death by drunk driving are much lower than the United States.
+Also, Australian and British laws do not recognize the crime of DUI manslaughter, and sentences for causing death by drunk driving are much lower than the United States.
 In the UK, a judge makes a sentencing decision based on the amount of alcohol present.
 This can lead to imprisonment for a first offence.

-In Germany, a legal limit of 0.05% lowers to 0.03% if a driver is found to be at fault in a traffic crash.
-0.00% is the standard for those who are under 21 years of age.
+In Germany, the legal limit of 0.05% lowers to 0.03% if a driver is found to be at fault in a traffic crash.
+A BAC of 0.00% is the standard for those who are under 21 years of age.